Burn Bridge

-Burn Bridge is a village in the borough of Harrogate in North Yorkshire, England.
+Burn Bridge is a village in the county of North Yorkshire, England.
 It is 2.5 mi south of the town of Harrogate, and forms part of the civil parish of Pannal and Burn Bridge.

 Burn Bridge is set largely on the side of a hill.
 The Crimple Beck runs through the lower area of the village.
 Burn Bridge plays host to Pannal Cricket Club and the Black Swan pub.

 History

 The name was first recorded in 1666 (as Burne Bridge), and appears to mean "burnt bridge".
 There has been speculation that the place may have been named after a fire destroyed the bridge.
 It has also been suggested that the bridge was named after the burn, or beck which runs along its southern edge.

 Burn Bridge was historically in the township of North Rigton in the ancient parish of Kirkby Overblow in the West Riding of Yorkshire.
 In 1938 it was part of the area transferred to the municipal borough and civil parish of Harrogate.
-In 1974 it was transferred with the rest of the municipal borough to the new Borough of Harrogate in North Yorkshire, and became part of the unparished area of Harrogate.
+In 1974 it was transferred with the rest of the municipal borough to the county of North Yorkshire, and became part of the unparished area of Harrogate.
 In 2016 it became part of the new civil parish of Pannal and Burn Bridge.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.